yarafe/Test/FGT/IPv6/A-Single-VM/README.md

 In this scenario, our testing setup includes the following components:

--Single-VM Fortigate with two interfaces: external and internal, each configured with dual-stack private IPs.
+- Single-VM Fortigate with two interfaces: external and internal, each configured with dual-stack private IPs.

--External Load Balancer.
+- External Load Balancer.

--Dual-stack virtual network with corresponding dual-stack subnets: external, internal, and protected.
+- Dual-stack virtual network with corresponding dual-stack subnets: external, internal, and protected.

--Public IPv6 and IPv4 addresses attached to external load balancer.
+- Public IPv6 and IPv4 addresses attached to external load balancer.

--Route table for the protected subnet: Following a similar deployment approach as in IPv4 for Fortigate, we include IPv6 routes in the User Defined Routes (UDR) to direct traffic from protected subnets to the internal interface of Fortigate.
+- Route table for the protected subnet: Following a similar deployment approach as in IPv4 for Fortigate, we include IPv6 routes in the User Defined Routes (UDR) to direct traffic from protected subnets to the internal interface of Fortigate.

 ![FGT-Single-VM-DualStack-ELB Design](images/fgt-single-vm-dualstack-elb.png)